dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 !!! info "Rationale"
     Requiring closing tags and trailing slashes improves readability and simplifies parsing.
-    It enables XML parsing, obviates the need for custom parsers to remember which HTML tags are self-closing, and helpers parsers emit errors that refer to specific tags.
+    It enables XML parsing, obviates the need for custom parsers to remember which HTML tags are self-closing, and helps parsers emit errors that refer to specific tags.

 #### `<html>`, `<head>`, and `<body>` elements